marysaray/eCommerceWebsiteExample/README.md

 *LINQ - **L**anguage **IN**tegrated **Q**uery:*

-        - Query language built inot C#
+        - Query language built into C#
         - Compile time checking
         - Like SQL queries
         - LINQ can be used for: